Federal prosecutors charge ex-Los Angeles County deputies in sham raid and $37M extortion

 The four men also demanded $37 million and the rights to the man's business, according to the U.S. attorney’s office in Los Angeles.
 Authorities have not released the businessman’s name.

-The men are scheduled to be arraigned Monday afternoon on charges of conspiracy to commit extortion, attempted extortion, conspiracy against rights, and deprivation of rights under color of law.
+The men were arraigned Monday on charges of conspiracy to commit extortion, attempted extortion, conspiracy against rights, and deprivation of rights under color of law.
+All pleaded not guilty.

 Prosecutors said the group drove to the victim's house in Irvine on June 17, 2019, and forced him, his wife and their two children into a room for hours, took their phones, and threatened to deport him unless he complied with their demands.
 Authorities said the man is a legal permanent resident.